AhmadPayan/CSharp-Simple-IoC-Container/README.md

 # CSharp-Simple-IoC-Container
-A very small IoC container in C#.NET which created for learning purpose.
+A very small IoC container in C#.NET.
+Just created for learning purpose.

 This is a simple C# Console Application that shows how you can create your own custom IoC Container in the easiest way.